flynx/photobook/scripts/README.md

 SPREADS_DIR=spreads/

 # if non-empty link link images to matching ones from this directory...
+# NOTE: this is ignored if --graphicx-path is passed or GRAPHICX_PATH
+#		is set.
 IMAGE_HIRES_DIR=

 # directory where external captions are stored...